mortezakowkabi/jcb-persian-documentation/english/TIPS:-Custom-Code.md

 Here are some 'tips' when using custom code.
+For a narrative overview of how manual placeholders and hash automation work together, read [JCB!
+Custom Codes Overview](./JCB-Custom-Codes.md) before diving into the syntax tables below.

 # The custom PHP script placeholders